Economic/Provincial Nominee Programs – Part Two

 This seminar features five outstanding speakers addressing the following topics:

-• Howard Greenberg, Lawyer and Pushkar Prehar, Lawyer – Economic and Provincial Nominee Programs – Winners and Losers – Overview and Updates
+• Naumaan Hameed, Lawyer and Pushkar Prehar, Lawyer: Economic and Provincial Nominee Programs – Winners and Losers; Changes to Priority Streams; Start Up Business Class;

-• Benton Mischuk, Lawyer – British Columbia Nominee Program – Overview and Updates.
+• Benton Mischuk, Lawyer: British Columbia Nominee Program – Overview and Updates.

 If you’re looking at accessing Continuing Professional Development Seminars related to Federal Economic and Provincial Nominee Programs in 2025, then, don’t miss our four seminars on January 23, April 24, August 21, and October 23.